gregburek/heroku-docker-registry/README.md

-# A Private, TLS and Auth protected Docker Registry, on Heroku
+# A DEPRECATED Private, TLS and Auth protected Docker Registry, on Heroku

+This app used the python docker registry which is no longer maintaned.
+Currently, this app does not run on Heroku out of the box and is deprecated.

 Deploy your own damn app: